kkerns20/rb_109/README.md

 ## To-Do

-- [ ] Flashcards for "key concepts" behind every point in Table of Contents
 - [x] Collect number of code snippets and write out my own explanation of what is happening
 - [x] Create some "practice tests" that I can use for timed practice
 - [x] Take timed practice test